sjhardwick/us_tariff_data/README.md

 1. Extract all GTA measures implemented since 1 January 2015.

-2. Filter (\`code/compile_gta_data.R\`) to import tariffs that are:
+2. Filter (`code/compile_gta_data.R`) to import tariffs that are:

     -   Implemented at the national level (exclude subnational or firm-specific).
-    -   Not simple reclassifications or court rulings on product classification.
+    -   Not product reclassifications (that retain prior tariff rates) or court rulings on product classification.
-    -   Not preference scheme changes (e.g. GSP updates) already captured in USITC lists.
+    -   Not preference scheme changes (e.g. GSP updates) or other tariff changes that are already captured in USITC tables.
-    -   Not other overlapping “tariff changes” captured in USITC Chapter 1–97 tables.
     -   Not cancelled before they took effect (specifically, the time between implementation and removal must exceed one day).

 3. After filtering, 132 GTA interventions remain, each linked to affected jurisdictions and HS-6 sectors (`data/temp/gta.xlsx`).
 Additional manual filtering is undertaken to consolidate or remove duplicates, remove measures based solely on originating content (e.g. aluminium originating in Russia) or that remove *de minimis* thresholds.